Tsuwano Shimane Prefecture 津和野

 Iwami-Hagi Airport is the nearest airport, and has flights to Tokyo Haneda Airport (85 mins.) and Osaka Itami Airport (65 mins.)

-The most interesting way to arrive in Tsuwano is by the Yamaguchi Go steam train.
+The most interesting way to arrive in Tsuwano is by the Yamaguchi-Go steam locomotive.
 The train makes one round trip a day from Shin-Yamaguchi station on Saturdays, Sundays, and holidays from late March through to November.
 The train features carriages refurbished in a variety of different era styles.
 The journey takes about 2 hours each way, and stops in Tsuwano for 3 hours.
-Tickets are much sought after and enquiries should be made to Shin Yamaguchi or Yamaguchi JR stations.
+Tickets are much sought after and inquiries should be made to Shin Yamaguchi or Yamaguchi JR stations.